SondreUM/UiTHack25/noob/noob2/writeup/README.md

-# Noob - Noob1
+# Noob - Noob2

 > > Noob - *points/solves*
 >
-> A rivaling gang stolen your flag.
-You need to get it back.
-Are you up for the challenge?
+> The flag has been stolen once more.
+They learned from the mistake and they have now taken measures to hide it.
 >
-> You can connect to their server with the following command `ssh noob1@uithack.td.org.uit.no -p 6000`
+> You can connect to their server with the following command `ssh noob2@uithack.td.org.uit.no -p 6001`
 >
-> The password is `noobyPenguin`
+> The password is the flag from the previous noob challenge.
 >
-> Read up on the "cat" command if you are not familiar with it.
+> Read up on the "ls" command if you are not familiar with it.
 >
 > Use command `exit` to disconnect from the server when you are done.

 ## Writeup

-Log into the server with the given command `ssh noob1@uithack.td.org.uit.no -p 6000` using `noobyPenguin` as password.
+Log into the server with the given command `ssh noob2@uithack.td.org.uit.no -p 6001` using `UiTHack25{C4t_W0rk5_W0nd3rs}` as password.

-There is a file `flag.txt` that can be seen using `ls`.
+Using `ls -al` we can see that there is a hidden directory called `.secret`.

-Print out the file's contents using `cat flag.txt`.
+Inside that directory we can find the flag and print it like we did in noob1.

 ```
-UiTHack25{C4t_W0rk5_W0nd3rs}
+UiTHack25{Hidd3n_but_c4n_b3_Cena}
 ```